Each of our four educational divisions have dedicated Diversity Committees.

 At GFS, we welcome the experiences and perspectives of all members of our community.
 We strive for continuous growth in understanding and valuing the intersections of age, ability, gender, race and ethnicity, religion, sexual orientation, and socio-economic status.
-We aim to be mindful of the roles these varied parts of our identities play in making us who we are, individually and as a school community.
+We bring awareness to these varied parts of our identities and the roles they play in making us who we are, individually and as a school community.

 Our Diversity, Equity, and Inclusion (DEI) team coordinates with all members of our community to better engage in these principles.
-We see DEI as integral to the ethical foundation of our community and as work that we all share.
+We see DEI as integral to the ethical foundation of our community, and it is a responsibility that we all share.

 Engagement on Campus and in the Wider World

 GFS creates spaces for students to engage focused learning on relational identity development and allyship through events such as Diversity Dialogue Day in the Upper School and our all school Unity Day.

 Many of our teachers and staff are actively engaged in exploring race, culture, and ethnicity, and are leaders in these areas at GFS, regionally, and nationally.
 Faculty/staff-initiated affinity groups help address concerns and foster deeper connections within our community.